NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/messageStructure.md

 A new device sends a discover message to find the best parent.\
 Additional fields:
 - 1 Byte: Request/Answer
+- 1 Byte: ID
+- 4 Byte: Temporary ID (timestamp, used if ID is 0)

-Only sent by the protocol.
+Only sent by the protocol during setup.

 ## Registration